algolia/docsearch/docs/src/config-file.md

 ### Using Page Rank

-To give more weight to some pages to boost their ranking in the results, you can attribute a custom `page_rank` to specific URLs.
+To give more weight to some pages.
+This parameter helps to boost records built from the page.
 Pages with highest `page_rank` will be returned before pages with a lower `page_rank`.
 Note that you can pass any numeric value, including negative values.

 ```json
 {